rivermont/spidy/README.md

 The defaults are `False`, `False`, `crawler_todo.txt`, `crawler_done.txt`, `crawler_log`, `crawler_words.txt`, `100`.

+To run spidy with its default values, use

+> python crawler.py 'None' 'None' 'None' 'None' 'None' 'None' 'None'

  - overwrite (Bool): Whether to load from the save files or not.
 Spidy will always save to the save files.
- - raiseErrors (Bool): Whether to stop the script when an error occurs that it can;t handle by default.
+ - raiseErrors (Bool): Whether to stop the script when an error occurs that it can't handle by default.
  - todoFile (str): The location of the TODO file.
 Spidy will load from and save to this file.
  - doneFile (str): The location of the done file.
 Spidy will load from and save to this file.
  - logFile (str): The location of the log file.
 Spidy will save to this file, apppending logs to the end.